 Photo by Greg Gorman

 John Waters has been offending audiences for 50 years.
-This week, the Film Society of Lincoln Center celebrates Waters’s films with a career retrospective, but Waters doesn’t plan to stop shocking the world anytime soon.
+Last week, the Film Society of Lincoln Center celebrated Waters’s films with a career retrospective, but Waters doesn’t plan to stop shocking the world anytime soon.
 This year, he’s given talks at screenings, hosted the CFDA Awards, and promoted Carsick, his new book about hitchhiking across America.
 Waters’s recent output offers as much entertainment and insight as his classics, so I called him to talk about his new book, Grindr, and why Justin Bieber looks sexier than ever.